felipemrts72/web_project_around_react/README.md

 This project consists of a request made by the company TripleTen.
 It's a page that describes beautiful places across the USA.
 The project was initially made in pure JS, but an update was requested, but now in React - VITE.
 Code versioning via GIT was also used.

+V 1.0 O site foi atualizado para trazer diversos novos recursos do React.
+Há ainda muito espaço para melhorias.
+V 1.0 The site has been updated to bring several new React features.
+There is still a lot of room for improvement.